 As a researcher for the University of Texas at Austin (US) and Southampton University (UK), I took part in numerous scientific expeditions and international conferences.
 I also published several articles in peer-reviewed scientific journals.

 Then my centre of attention shifted to psychology, more particularly to Jungian psychology.

-I write articles on Jungian psychology and philosophy for Espace Francophone Jungienne (EFJ) and Jungian Psychology Space (JPS) and I act as their bilingual liaison between the francophone and anglophone Jungian worlds.
+I write articles on Jungian psychology and philosophy for Espace Francophone Jungien (EFJ) and Jungian Psychology Space (JPS) and I act as their bilingual liaison between the francophone and anglophone Jungian worlds.

 I am also the author of a book on childbirth: Making informed decisions on childbirth - One scientist’s international perspective, published under the pen name of Sofie Vantiers.

 I was born in Belgium (Flanders) and currently live in France with my two children.